Reopening Safety Plan 2020-2021

 - All students, faculty, staff, and other individuals are required to wear a mask, or an appropriate PPE face covering must be used to protect against the transmission of the COVID-19 virus when on school grounds and in school facilities.

 - There will be a No-Entry Policy for anyone that does not have an appropriate PPE.
-This policy will be posted at entry points with a procedure to follow if a person needs a mask.
+This policy will be posted at entry points to follow if a person needs a mask.

 - Cascadilla School will provide a disposable mask to any person that does not have an appropriate face covering.